Bridgerton 2×08 “The Viscount Who Loved Me” Spoilers Ahead

 But Anthony’s proposal here essentially signifies how much honor he truly has, noting that more than anything, his intentions weren’t to take liberties because he cares for her far too much.
 The choice was consensual, but he wants her more than anything, showcasing with this gesture, despite all his fears that honor and emotions are blurring together in the fate that should’ve initially been theirs.

 One of the fascinating details about this scene is Jonathan Bailey’s voice and physicality as he talks to Kate.
 The subtle quiver in his voice as he looks back on their first meeting in the woods, followed by the unfortunate accident.
-Bailey doesn’t shed Anthony’s fears of losing Kate once he learns she’s awake; he carries them like a cross throughout this entire episode until she’s finally safe in his arms, and there’s tremendous depth in that.
+Bailey doesn’t shed Anthony’s fears of losing Kate once he learns she’s awake; he carries them like a cross throughout this entirety of Bridgerton 2×08 until she’s finally safe in his arms, and there’s tremendous depth in that.

 The way Bailey shows us Anthony’s fears and the way Ashley touches on Kate’s insecurities throughout this exchange is utterly mesmerizing.
 As he comments on the detail that she’s running away, he’s talking to a part of himself he knows all too well.
 The man who often wanted to run from the grief and terrors that have haunted him, seeking an escape because standing by and saying you aren’t okay isn’t easy.